alanedelman/JuliaNumerics/Functions/Elementary Functions/Sine.md

 The sine function is ill-conditioned for very large arguments and near the zeros (non-zero integer multiples of π)) .

+**Desirable Features**
+1. Least possible forward error: This means that sin(x) computes the correctly rounded theoretical value of the sine of the machine number x
+2. Monotonicity: This means that for real x, at least, the computed sin(x) is monotonic where the underlying theoretical function is.
+3. Performance: May be (?) at odds with number 1, which would then require settling merely for a good backward error.

 **Julia Discussions**